Here’s what I said about this dish when I made it back in 2013:

 - 1 tsp. vanilla

 - 1 1/2 c. all-purpose flour

 - Preheat oven to 375 degrees.

-- As oven preheats, place butter in a small cast iron skillet and put pan in the oven until butter melts.
+- As oven preheats, place butter in a 9×13 baking pan and put pan in the oven until butter melts.
 Remove pan and swirl until melted butter is distributed.
 Set aside.

 - Break egg into bowl.
 Beat with a whisk.
 Add milk and vanilla and beat a minute longer.
 Sprinkle in flour and salt and whisk until flour is incorporated.
 Lumps are OK.
 Pour batter into prepared pan and bake in center of the oven for 25 to 30 minutes or until puffy and golden.
 Serve with your favorite toppings.

 Turns out I liked this pancake much better than the Finnish Pancake because it actually tastes mostly like a pancake and not like a custard dish.
 It’s so simple to make and seems lighter and eggier compared to the conventional pancake.